jbittel/django-multimedia/README.rst

 Configuration
 ==============

 You'll need to configure your media profiles and tell the app where to upload the encoded file to after completion.
 You can use any ffmpeg command as long as you have the codecs needed installed.
 Use the settings ''MULTIMEDIA_VIDEO_PROFILES'' and ''MULTIMEDIA_AUDIO_PROFILES''  to accomplish this.

-The following are the default profiles.
+The following is the default profile for Video.
 ::
     MULTIMEDIA_VIDEO_PROFILES = {
         'f4v': {